 Museum in three dimensions

-Lisbon now has its own 3D Fun Art Museum, a three-dimensional museum that will make your head spin!
+Lisbon now has its very own 3D Fun Art Museum, a three-dimensional museum that will make your head spin!

 This is a space that promises to leave everyone confused and, at the same time, very amused.
 Book your ticket now at Fever and don’t forget your camera.